Adam McKay

 TV Credits

-These include Winning Time: The Rise of the Lakers Dynasty, Saturday Night Live, The History of Comedy, Close Up with The Hollywood Reporter and The Oscars.
+These include Saturday Night Live, Winning Time: The Rise of the Lakers Dynasty, Bottomless Brunch at Colman's, Variety Studio: Directors on Directors, The History of Comedy, Close Up with The Hollywood Reporter and The Oscars.

 Production Credits